Supersedure Queen Cells (UK)

 What Happens Next?

 Once the new queen emerges, she will need time to mature, mate and begin laying.
-During this period, the colony may appear quieter than usual.
+During this period, the colony may appear quieter than usual, and there may be a temporary gap before fresh eggs appear again.

-This is normal and not a sign of failure.
+This is normal and not automatically a sign of failure, provided the timing still makes sense.

 In some cases, both the old and new queen may be present temporarily, though this is not always observed.